JetBrains/guide/site/python/tutorials/getting-started-pycharm/understanding-the-ui/index.md

 You can also use the buttons that are to the right of the Navigation Bar to quickly perform some common actions, like running or debugging an app, updating a project or making a commit, running a search, and the like.
 Note that the toolbar might look different if your project isn’t under version control.

-This part of the UI also gives you access to Code With Me, PyCharm’s built-in functionality for collaborative development.
-From here you can enable access for guests and start collaborative sessions.

 Finally, right above the Navigation bar, you’ll find the main menu.
 It has various actions and controls, including the Preferences/Settings and Help.

 ## Conclusion